 - only for the time they need it.

-If someone requires administrator access momentarily for a configuration change, grant it, but then remove it upon completion of the task.
+If someone requires temporary administrator access for a configuration change, grant it, but then remove it upon completion of the task.
 The good news is you don’t have to do much here, other than employ best practices.

 Contrary to popular belief, not every user accessing your WordPress instance needs to be categorized under the administrator role.
-Assign people to the appropriate roles and you’ll greatly reduce your security risk.
+Assign people to the appropriate roles, and you’ll greatly reduce your security risk.

-.htacces file to protect
+.htaccess file to protect

 <Files wp-config.php> order allow,deny deny from all </Files>